Family Law & Divorce

-Family law covers many areas including divorce, alimony, child support, time sharing, modifications, paternity, and guardianships.
-If your family has a legal concern in one of these areas, Douglas Law Firm is willing and able to help.
-We have counsel that focus on this area of law and will be there for you side by side.
+Family law covers many areas including divorce, alimony, child support, time sharing, adoptions, modifications, paternity, and guardianships.
+The Palatka Divorce Lawyers of Douglas Law Firm are willing and able to help if your family has a legal concern in one of these areas.
+We have attorneys in Jacksonville, St. Augustine, and Palatka who focus on this area of law and will be there for you side by side.
 Call today for a complimentary consultation with one of our qualified attorneys.

 Dissolution of Marriage - Divorce

 Divorce proceedings can be emotionally difficult for your family and your children.
 Small issues become the center of major disputes, and people find themselves in a roller coaster.
 No matter how intelligent or personable you are, when it is your relationship that is changing course, the good advice is less than comforting.
 When going through a divorce, the assistance of an attorney can be invaluable in your search for a favorable resolution.
 Our experience and knowledge of law allows us to provide advice on the various issues involved in divorce proceedings, including equitable distribution of property, parenting plans and support, alimony or spousal support, attorneys' fees, and post-divorce proceedings.
-Our firm handles both contested and uncontested divorce.
+Our firm handles both contested and uncontested divorce in Putnam, St. Johns, Duval, Flagler, and Nassau Counties.
 If you are a battle over assets, to include trusts, business ventures, real estate, and prospective off-shore accounts, we are well equipped to address these and other issues that are traditionally outside of the "family law" spectrum.

 Equitable Distribution of Assets